 The Timeframe for the Hike

-The final factor that will influence which tour company is the right fit for you is the timeframe(s) that they offer for their hikes.
-When I say timeframe I mean how many days they schedule for completing the hike.
-Most tour companies will offer a number of different alternatives so that they can accommodate hikers with different skill levels and interests.
+The final factor you need to consider when choosing a tour company is the timeframe(s) that they offer.
+When I say timeframe, I mean how many days they schedule for completing the hike.
+Most tour companies will offer several different alternatives.
+This way, they can offer different alternatives to hikes with different skill levels and interests.

-For instance, you may see the same tour company offer a 6-day, 5-night option as well as a 4-day, 3-night option for the Classic Inca Trail hike.
+For instance, a tour company may offer a 6-day, 5-night Inca Trail hike option.
+At the same time, they may also offer a 4-day, 3-night option for the Classic Inca Trail hike.
 They may even offer an abbreviated 2-day, 1-night hike that covers just the last segment of the Inca Trail before Machu Picchu.
-When choosing the tour company that is right for you, you will want to factor in which options they provide and how this fits with your skill level and interests.
-Pay attention to how far they plan to hike each day, as well as the altitude climbs each day, and determine if their schedules meet your needs.

 Packing the right gear is important when you hike the Inca Trail.
-You don’t want to be without a key piece of gear that you will need, but you also don’t want to carry too much gear and over-burden yourself.
-In order to assist you in preparing for your hike, I have put together a very comprehensive guide on packing for hiking the Inca Trail to Machu Picchu, which I have linked below.
-Be sure to read this guide thoroughly as I have provided a lot of essential information that you will need to review before packing.
+You don’t want to be without a key piece of gear that you will need.
+At the same time, you also don’t want to carry too much gear and overburden yourself.

 How to Acclimate to the Altitude

-In case you weren’t aware already, the Inca Trail is at high altitude, with parts of the trail reaching as high as 13,807 feet (or 4,227 meters).
-Because of the altitude, there are additional challenges to completing the Inca Trail hike that you would not encounter when hiking on other long trails at lower altitude.
-For an idea of just what type of altitude changes you will encounter, please refer to the Inca Trail elevation diagram I have supplied below.
+In case you weren’t aware already, the Inca Trail is at high altitude.
+In fact, parts of the trail reach as high as 13,807 feet (or 4,227 meters).
+Because of the altitude, there are additional challenges to completing the Inca Trail hike.
+These are challenges that you won’t encounter on other long trails at lower altitudes.
+For an idea of the altitude changes on the trail, refer to the diagram I supplied below.

 View Larger Trail Elevation Chart